Wool, Cashmere & Alpaca Cleaning & Care

 Caring for Wool Blankets

-With proper care, wool blankets can last for decades.
-Here are some tips for keeping your blankets in tiptop shape.
+Cozy-warm and timelessly handsome, wool blankets can last for decades with proper care.
+Here are some tips for keeping your blankets in tip-top shape.

-Wool blankets do not like to be machine washed (especially in hot water).
-Washing in water will cause shrinkage, the higher the water temperature the greater the shrinkage.
-Should a blanket shrink you will not be able to re-stretch it without ruining the blanket.
+Wool blankets do not like to be machine washed, especially in hot water, as it causes shrinkage.
+Should your blanket shrink due to being washed in hot water, you won't be able to re-stretch it without ruining the blanket.

 Over time, areas of the blanket will start to show signs of wear.
-Little bobbles of wool will form around the wearing areas.
-This is known as pilling.
-The fabric will become rougher than normal and the insulation qualities will be degraded.
-The bobble can be removed by applying a soft brush to the affected area.
+Little bobbles of wool will form around the wearing areas; this is known as pilling.
+In order to prevent the fabric from becoming rougher than normal and losing its insulation qualities, you can remove the bobbles by applying a soft brush to the affected area.